Open-Transactions/protocol-docs/content/doctypes/OTuser.md

 * Element `nymIDSource`: the source passed to the `newnym` command when the Nym was created, or the generated public key when nothing was passed.
 * Element `masterCredential`: This is the top level key of the set of credentials a Nym has.
-Is used to validate the signature on the subcredentials.
+It is used to validate the signature on the subcredentials.
   * Attribute `ID`: Identifier.
 The ID of the (sub)credential.
   * Attribute `valid`: Boolean.
 Whether or not this key is still valid.
 TODO: who/what determines this?